Last updated: June 18, 2014

 Urquhart’s Senate Bill 253 edited and rewrote parts of the state’s lone distracted driving law, to outlaw almost all typing on keyboards while behind the wheel, including entry of phone numbers.
 “It deals with any and all manipulation of a device,” says Urquhart, who believes texting drivers can beat their tickets by saying they were dialing a number.

-The revised law — which goes into effect in mid-May — still allows drivers to talk on cell phones, which is not regulated in Utah.
+The revised law — which went into effect in mid-May — still allows drivers to talk on cell phones, which is not regulated in Utah.
 As amended, it also allows for use of GPS apps and hands-free technologies.
 Prohibited are email, video and Internet surfing.
 Fines up to $100 for first offenders.

 - Text messaging outlawed for all drivers.